Learn more about family volunteer trips

 You missed a flight.
 Someone forgot their favorite (insert previously inconsequential) item from home.
 Someone is hungry.
 Someone is tired.
 Someone is bored.
 This list could keep on going.

 Traveling abroad can be a tiring, frustrating experience.
-Volunteering abroad with your children elevates it to a whole new level!
+Volunteering as a family abroad with your children elevates it to a whole new level!

 6. You will want to do it again!

-While volunteering abroad with your children will take (lots of) time and may or may not involve falling ill, laughter, and tears - we can assure you that once you return home, you are going to want to do it again.
+International family volunteer opportunities will take (lots of) time and may or may not involve falling ill, laughter, and tears, but even still, we can assure you that once you return home, you are going to want to do it again.

 What better way to strengthen your family’s bonds than to serve another community as a unit?
 Volunteering abroad provides an opportunity for you to work alongside your children and for you all to get to know one another in a new setting - as global volunteers.
 It allows you to show love to strangers and to expose them to the lives of others.